sjrahimian/virtual.forest.mind/note-my-journey-in-note-taking.md

-# Building My Own Virtual.Forest.Mind
+# Virtual.Forest.Mind CLI Tool

+## Learning About PKM

-This is the story of how i ended up with "virtual.forest.mind", my personal alternative to OneNote.
+This is the story my personal alternative to OneNote, "virtual.forest.mind", as well as learnings and thoughts on the matter.

 ## Introduction

-I came up with this template after a few days of reading and researching on note-taking and *personal knowledge management* (PKM), as well as different applications, PARA, [Zettelkasten](https://sacredkarailee.medium.com/understanding-zettelkasten-notes-d7eb3fae0c45), and it's [fleeting/reference/permanent notes](https://writing.bobdoto.computer/zettelkasten/), [second brain](https://www.ssp.sh/brain/second-brain/), [digital gardens](), plaintext, wiki, etc. Learning all that was fascinating and after reflecting a bit, I realized that creating a note vault, second brain, digital garden — whatever you want to call it — will be modelled to some extent on how that individual processes, organizes, and stores information; that is to say the virtual, physical, and mental environments are all *reflections* of one another (and while an apriori hierarchy could be established, they also simultaneously influence each other).
+After a few days of reading and researching on note-taking and *personal knowledge management* (PKM), as well as different applications, PARA, [Zettelkasten](https://sacredkarailee.medium.com/understanding-zettelkasten-notes-d7eb3fae0c45), and it's [fleeting/reference/permanent notes](https://writing.bobdoto.computer/zettelkasten/), [second brain](https://www.ssp.sh/brain/second-brain/), [digital gardens](), plaintext, wiki, etc. Learning all that was fascinating and after reflecting a bit, I realized that creating a note vault, second brain, digital garden — whatever you want to call it — will be modelled to some extent on how that individual processes, organizes, and stores information; that is to say the virtual, physical, and mental environments are all *reflections* of one another (and while an apriori hierarchy could be established, they also simultaneously influence each other).
 This did not make it any less difficult for me to know where exactly to start, especially when learning about PKM.
 Needless to say, I was still confused and doubtful about what I need.

 [*Is the concept of Personal Knowledge Management flawed?* by ElrioVanPutten](https://www.reddit.com/r/ObsidianMD/comments/zkefis/is_the_concept_of_personal_knowledge_management), [*Networked Thought* by jzhao.xyz](https://jzhao.xyz/posts/networked-thought), and [*Stop Procrastinating With Note-Taking Apps Like Obsidian, Roam, Logseq* by Sam Matla](https://www.youtube.com/watch?v=baKCC2uTbRc) were important material that provided well-thought opposing views to the note-taking rabbit hole.
 I had been drawn in by all the note-taking "glitter", and lost sight of __*means*__ and __*ends*__.
 It was still a worthwhile learning, but definitely can get caught up in the hype, and not end up writing.
 Ultimately I concluded that taking notes and concocting a structure is a personal endeavour, the initial step in building an organic environment that meets one's requirements, flow, use case, groove, feng shui, etc., i.e., find what works for you and start.